YoursSohail/SmartDailyExpenseTracker/README.md

 ## AI Usage Summary

-This project involved the use of multiple AI tools:
+This project involved the use of multiple AI tools.
+While other AI coding assistants like WindSurf and Cursor were explored during the initial phases, the primary AI tools used for development were ChatGPT for initial brainstorming and the Gemini AI assistant integrated within Android Studio for the bulk of the coding and refactoring tasks.

 *   **ChatGPT** was utilized for:
     *   Initial brainstorming and generation of the `requirements.md` file.